mnit-rtmc/iris/docs/user_roles.md

 Field     | Description
 ----------|----------------------------------------------------
 Type      | Object type selected from a list of available types Object    | A regular expression to match object names.
-NOTE: Write access only.
-This feature will be removed in a future version of IRIS.
 Group     | Used to divide objects into related groups.
 This is an experimental feature intended to replace the **object** field.
 NOTE: Write access only.
 Attribute | Write access to a specific attribute of an object type can be specified with this field.
 Write     | When this checkbox is checked, write access is granted.
 Otherwise, the privilege grants read access.
 To be granted write access, a role must also have read access to the object type.

-## Domains

-A network _domain_ uses [CIDR] to restrict the IP addresses from which a _user_ can connect to IRIS.
-To log in, a _user_ must be assigned to a matching _enabled_ domain.
+(NOTE: privileges are being phased out in favor of [permissions])

 ## Events